Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Introduction

-There are however two fundamental assumptions for this theory to work, one of them being a specific structure condition, which enforces that the drift of the process controlled by the agent, meaning here for us the pair $(S,I)$ giving the number of susceptible and infected people in the population, must be in the range of the volatility matrix of this process.
-This fundamental assumption is not satisfied in our model, because roughly speaking, there is only one Brownian motion driving the two processes, and we therefore cannot directly rely on existing result to tackle our problem.
-In these so--called degenerate problems, the literature has so far relied on the Pontryagin stochastic maximum principle, see for instance \cite{hu2019continuous}, but this requires extremely stringent assumptions, such as linear dynamics, which are automatically precluded for SIS/SIR models.
-We however prove that in our specific problem, it is possible to identity a whole family of contract representations (unlike the unique one in non--degenerate models), which is different from the one obtained in \cite{cvitanic2018dynamic}, but which still allows us to re--interpret the problem of the principal as a standard stochastic control problem.
+\item the optimal policy composed by an aggregated tax paid by the population at some fixed maturity, and a testing policy to reduce the uncertainty on the estimated number of infected people. \end{enumerate} This problem perfectly fits with a classical principal--agent problem with moral hazard, and boils down to finding a Stackelberg equilibrium between the principal (the leader, here the government) proposing a policy to an agent (the follower, here the population) to interact optimally in order to reduce the spread of the disease.
+Principal--agent problems have a long history in the economics literature, dating back from, at least, the 60s.
+It is not our goal here to review the whole literature on the subject, and we refer the interested reader to the seminal books by \citeauthor*{laffont2002theory} \cite{laffont2002theory}, \citeauthor*{bolton2005contract} \cite{bolton2005contract}, or \citeauthor*{salanie2005economics} \cite{salanie2005economics}.
+We will content ourselves to mention that this literature regained a strong momentum in the past two decades with the development of continuous-time models.
+Main contributors in these regards are \citeauthor*{holmstrom1987aggregation}, \cite{holmstrom1987aggregation}, \citeauthor*{schattler1993first} \cite{schattler1993first}, \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, see also the monograph by \citeauthor*{cvitanic2012contract} \cite{cvitanic2012contract}.
+More recently, \citeauthor*{cvitanic2017moral} \cite{cvitanic2017moral,cvitanic2018dynamic} developed a general theory allowing to tackle a great number of contract theory problem, which has been then extended and applied in many different situations\footnote{See among others \citeauthor*{aid2018optimal} \cite{aid2018optimal}, \citeauthor*{el2021optimal} \cite{el2021optimal}, \citeauthor*{cvitanic2018asset} \cite{cvitanic2018asset}, \citeauthor*{elie2019tale} \cite{elie2019tale}, \citeauthor*{elie2021mean} \cite{elie2021mean}, \citeauthor*{kharroubi2020regulation} \cite{kharroubi2020regulation}.}.
+However, the previous approach requires a fundamental assumption on the structure of the controlled process, that is not satisfied in our model, because roughly speaking, there is only one Brownian motion driving the two processes, and we therefore cannot directly rely on existing result to tackle our problem.
+In these so-called degenerate problems, the literature has so far relied on the Pontryagin stochastic maximum principle, see for instance \citeauthor*{hu2019continuous} \cite{hu2019continuous}, but this requires extremely stringent assumptions, such as linear dynamics, which are automatically precluded for SIS/SIR models.
+We nevertheless prove that in our specific problem, it is possible to identity a whole family of contract representations, which is different from the (unique) one obtained in \cite{cvitanic2018dynamic}, but which still allows us to re-interpret the problem of the principal as a standard stochastic control problem.
 As far as we know, ours is the first paper in the literature which uses a dynamic programming approach to solve a degenerate principal--agent problem, and this constitutes our main mathematical contribution.